learningleopards/keywordspotting/README.md

 ## 5.0 System Architecture

 The figure below shows the overall flow of the data.
-At first, the sound is collected with an inmp441 esp32 microphone.
+At first, the sound is collected with Microphone Sensor Module KY-037 High Sensitivity Module Sound Detection.
 Then, the sound data is populated into the NUCLEO-F446RE board through the SAI ports enabled.
-SAI is a protocol that allows the stm32 microcontroller to communicate with audio devices and the other ADC/DAC.
+SAI is a protocol that allows the STM32 microcontroller to communicate with audio devices and the other ADC/DAC.
 In this project, SAI serves as the agent to convert sound data to digital bits to be analyzed by the classifier in the microcontroller.

 ![image](https://user-images.githubusercontent.com/92903308/209988520-411d8803-7295-4f93-96db-7403fe5f0e97.png)